w3f/polkadot-wiki/docs/learn-treasury.md

 If the treasury ends a budget period without spending all of its funds, it suffers a burn of a percentage of its funds -- thereby causing deflationary pressure.
-{{ polkadot: This percentage is currently at 1% on Polkadot. :polkadot }} {{ kusama: This percentage is currently 0.2% on Kusama, with the caveat of the 0.2% on Kusama going to
-[Society](https://guide.kusama.network/docs/en/maintain-guides-society-kusama) rather than being burned. :kusama }}
+{{ polkadot: This percentage is currently at 1% on Polkadot. :polkadot }} {{ kusama: This percentage is currently 0.2% on Kusama, with the amount currently going to [Society](https://guide.kusama.network/docs/en/maintain-guides-society-kusama) rather than being burned. :kusama }}